Offer and acceptance: Postal Rule

 As a rule of convenience, if the offer is accepted by post, the contract comes into existence at the moment that the acceptance was posted.
 This rule only applies when, impliedly or explicitly, the parties have post in contemplation as a means of acceptance.
 It excludes contracts involving land, letters incorrectly addressed and instantaneous modes of communication.
 The relevance of this early 19th century rule to modern conditions, when many quicker means of communication are available has been questioned, but the rule remains good law for the time being.

 Knowledge of the offer

 In Australian law, there is a requirement that an acceptance is made in reliance or pursuance of an offer.

 Rejection of an offer or lapse of time

 An offer can be terminated on the grounds of rejection by the offeree, that is if the offeree does not accept the terms of the offer or makes a counter-offer as referred to above.

 Also, upon making an offer, an offeror may include the period in which the offer will be available.
 If the offeree fails to accept the offer within this specific period, then the offer will be deemed as terminated.
+An offer may also be revoked by operation of law, if an unreasonable amount of time has passed between offer and acceptance.